What I help with

 When you feel cut off from yourself, your body, other people, or the world around you.

-Sometimes people describe feeling cut off from themselves, their emotions, their body, or the world around them.
+Sometimes people describe feeling distant from themselves, their emotions, their body, or the world around them.

 You may know intellectually what is happening, but not feel fully present.
-You may feel distant from other people, from your own needs, or from your own life.
-At times, you may feel as if you “go away” or shut off when things feel too much.
+At times, you may feel as if you “go away”, shut off, or watch life from a distance when things feel too much.

 This may include: